Company Registration Finland

 Before starting any business, a legal entity must register with the Trade Register, kept in Helsinki by the National Board of Patents.
 The registration documents can be submitted to the local register offices, local tax offices, Centers for Economic Development, Transport and the Environment.
 The start-up notification is also used for registration at the tax administration.

 After that, the newly formed entity must submit the necessary documents at the private insurer for pension insurance, accident insurance, and medical insurance of employees.
+We also advise on immigration to Finland for employment purposes.

 What is the minimum share capital of an OY and an OYJ?